CyrilleB79/winMag/README.md

 ## Commands added by this add-on

-In addition to native Magnifier commands, this add-on provide additional commands that allow to control Magnifier's options without opening its configuration page.
+In addition to native Magnifier commands, this add-on provide additional commands:

+* Commands that allow to control Magnifier's options without opening its configuration page.
+* Extra commands specific to this add-on.

-All the commands added to control Magnifier options are accessible through the Magnifier layer command NVDA+Windows+O:
+All these additional commands are accessible through the Magnifier layer command NVDA+Windows+O:

 * NVDA+Windows+O then C: Toggles on or off caret tracking.
 * NVDA+Windows+O then F: Toggles on or off focus tracking.